mne-tools/mne-python/doc/install_mne_python.rst

 recommend the `Anaconda`_ distribution of Python, which comes with more than 250 scientific packages pre-bundled, and includes the ``conda`` command line tool for installing new packages and managing different package sets ("environments") for different projects.
-Follow the installation instructions for `Anaconda <anaconda-install>`__; when you are done, you should see a similar output if you type the following command in a terminal:
+Follow the `installation instructions for Anaconda`_; when you are done, you should see a similar output if you type the following command in a terminal:

 .. code-block:: console